Murder of Tair Rada: Conduct of the State Prosecution, Dr. Forman and Dr. Kugel affairs

-In the wake of Dr Forman victory in the Tel-Aviv Labor Court, senior law professor and former dean of the Hebrew University Law School Yoav Dotan wrote: "Dr Forman and Mr Nitzan".
+In the wake of Dr. Forman victory in the Tel-Aviv Labor Court, senior law professor and former dean of the Hebrew University Law School Yoav Dotan nicknamed Forman "Dr. Forman and Mr. Nitzan", referencing the literary characters Dr. Jekyll and Mr. Hyde.
 In his opinion article, Prof Dotan emphasized the wider implications of the entire affair, which undermined due process.
 Prof Dotan also criticized the extreme concentration of power by the State Prosecution and its lack of accountability, supporting the ongoing calls for a major reform in the offices of Attorney General and Chief State Prosecutor.

-The Dr Formal and Dr Kugel scandals expanded into a heated debate over integrity, lack of accountability for wrongdoing, and resistance of the State Prosecution to any civilian oversight.
+The Dr. Forman and Dr. Kugel scandals expanded into a heated debate over integrity, lack of accountability for wrongdoing, and resistance of the State Prosecution to any civilian oversight.

 Attorney General Yehuda Weinstein issued an opinion supporting the State's right to change officials' affidavits.

-Also in December 2015, Dr Hen Kugel, by then Director of the State Forensic Institute, stated in an interview with media: "I am intimidated by the State Prosecution".
+Also in December 2015, Dr. Hen Kugel, by then Director of the State Forensic Institute, stated in an interview with media: "I am intimidated by the State Prosecution".

-The case also raised again the issue of the lack of integrity in the State Forensic Medical Institute before Dr Forman and Dr Kugel joined it.
+The case also raised again the issue of the lack of integrity in the State Forensic Medical Institute before Dr. Forman and Dr. Kugel joined it.
 Prof Sangero wrote: "For decades the Israel Police and the State Prosecution dominated the Institute.
 Monopoly of police and the prosecution over scientific evidence has been established, and the evidence has been used almost exclusively to support convictions."

-Partly in the wake of the Dr Forman and Dr Kugel affairs, Commissioner of Prosecutorial Oversight Judge (ret) Hila Gerstel conducted a review of the relationships between the State Prosecution and the State Forensic Institute, and generated a report, which was due for publication in April 2016.
+Partly in the wake of the Dr. Forman and Dr. Kugel affairs, Commissioner of Prosecutorial Oversight Judge (ret) Hila Gerstel conducted a review of the relationships between the State Prosecution and the State Forensic Institute, and generated a report, which was due for publication in April 2016.
 However, in late March 2016, 11 senior prosecutors filed a petition with the Supreme Court, asking to prohibit the publication of the report, claiming that it would "damage their reputation".

-Following Commissioner Gerstel's report, regarding conduct of the State Prosecution, relative to the Dr Kugel affidavit, attempt was made to conduct an ethics complaint procedure against three senior State Prosecution attorneys by the Israel Bar Association.
+Following Commissioner Gerstel's report, regarding conduct of the State Prosecution, relative to the Dr. Kugel affidavit, attempt was made to conduct an ethics complaint procedure against three senior State Prosecution attorneys by the Israel Bar Association.
 In May 2016, Attorney Avichai Mandelblit (who by then replaced Yehuda Weinstein in that office) used his authority and blocked the Bar complaint process.